Vinfast rallies on after becoming world's third-most valuable automaker

 But Vinfast's small amount of publicly available shares has made the stock prone to volatility, with shares jumping or slumping more than 14% in 11 of the past 12 sessions.

-The stock was on track to add nearly $50 billion to its market capitalization, based on the premarket share price of $90.55.
+The stock was on track to add nearly $33.6 billion to its market capitalization, based on a share price of $83.33.

-That potential one-day gain will be more than the individual valuations of major U.S. automakers Ford Motor F.N and General Motors GM.N.
+Vinfast's shares were among the most actively watched on Stocktwits, a popular website with retail investors.

 Vinfast is almost entirely controlled by Pham Nhat Vuong, Vietnam's richest man and founder of parent conglomerate Vingroup, with a stake of about 99.7%, according to a filing.